petebaker/gnumaker/README.md

 Rather than creating a new system for setting up and building output from statistical software syntax files, **gnumaker** leverages off existing GNU Make rules.
-These rules, for R, Sweave, R Markdown, Stata, SAS and other syntax files are available at [r-makefile-definitions on Github](https://github.com/petebaker/r-makefile-definitions).
-These are described in P Baker (2020) Using GNU Make to Manage the Workflow of Data Analysis Projects, *Journal of Statistical Software (Accepted)*.
+These rules, for `R`, `Sweave`, `R Markdown`, `Stata`, `SAS`, `PSPP`, `Python`, `Perl` and other syntax files are available at [r-makefile-definitions on Github](https://github.com/petebaker/r-makefile-definitions).
+These are described in P Baker (2020) Using `GNU Make` to Manage the Workflow of Data Analysis Projects, *Journal of Statistical Software (Accepted)*.

-For those not familiar with GNU Make, **gnumaker** allows simple dependencies between files to be specified to produce a working Makefile and the associated directed acyclic graph (DAG).
-I’d welcome Github issues containing error reports or feature requests.
-Alternatively, you can email the package maintainer at drpetebaker at gmail dot com.
+For those not familiar with `GNU Make`, **gnumaker** allows simple dependencies between files to be specified to produce a working `Makefile` and the associated directed acyclic graph (DAG).
+I’d welcome `Github` issues containing error reports or feature requests.
+Alternatively, you can email the package maintainer at `drpetebaker at gmail dot com`.

 ## Installation